open-learning/git4ol/README.md

 ### Creating a lesson

-To create the initial version of a lesson we need to first create a new directory and initalize an empty respository:
+To create the initial version of a lesson we need to first create a new directory and initialize an empty repository:

 ```shell
 author@shell:~/$ mkdir mock